More Blog Posts

 However, if you do want to start incorporating more abbreviation in your text messages these are two key things to avoid:

-Avoid using dated text slang or abbreviations when texting
+Avoid using outdated text slang or abbreviations when texting

 But meanings change, just as they do in our everyday language.
 Keep an eye out for text message abbreviations that others around you are using.
 This is not only to gauge appropriateness, but also to keep on top of what phrases are still commonly used.